WPPZ-FM: History

-On March 1, 1948, the station signed on at 98.9 MHz as WSNJ-FM in Bridgeton, New Jersey, a farming community about 35 miles south of Philadelphia.
+On March 1, 1948, the station signed on at 98.9 MHz as WSNJ-FM in Bridgeton, New Jersey, a farming community about 35 mi south of Philadelphia.
 It was owned by Eastern States Broadcasting Company.
-At first, it simulcast its AM sister station, WSNJ.
-In the early 1960s, it became an affiliate of the WQXR Classical Network, During hourly news, based in New York City.
+At first, it simulcast its sister station, WSNJ (1240 AM).
+In the early 1960s, it became an affiliate of the WQXR Classical Network, based in New York City.

-In the 1961, WSNJ-FM's frequency moved to 107.7 MHz, after a frequency swap with the Philadelphia Bulletins WPBS, and the station resumed simulcasting the middle of the road format of popular music and news on 1240 WSNJ.
+In the 1961, WSNJ-FM's frequency moved to 107.7 MHz, after a frequency swap with the Philadelphia Bulletins WPBS, and the station resumed simulcasting the middle of the road format of popular music and news on WSNJ.
 In 1971, WSNJ-AM-FM were sold to Cohanzick Broadcasting, which held the license until the station's move to the Philadelphia suburbs.

-In February of 2004, the station's frequency and city of license were changed to allow it to move into the more lucrative Philadelphia market.
+In February 2004, the station's frequency and city of license were changed to allow it to move into the more lucrative Philadelphia market.
 To clear space on the FM band for the new operation, high school station WHHS was moved from 107.9 to 99.9 MHz and a Philadelphia translator of classical station WWFM was taken off the air.
 During transmitter testing, 107.9 used the call sign WPPZ and broadcast gospel music; owner Radio One eventually gave that call sign and format a permanent home in the market on 103.9 FM.
 (Before WRNB went on the air in 2004, the call sign was used for a Radio One-owned sister station in Dayton, Ohio, now called WROU-FM.)
 The new permanent urban AC format as WRNB went on the air on February 4, 2005.
 Radio One paid $35 million for the "move-in" FM station, which was now able to attract Philadelphia listeners and advertisers.